What did Jesus say about church leadership?

 “Whoever wants to be first must be last of all and servant of all.”
 (Mark 9:35)

-“You know that the rulers of the Gentiles lord it over them, and their great ones are tyrants over them.
-It will not be so among you; but whoever wishes to be great among you must be your servant, and whoever wishes to be first among you must be your slave; just as the Son of Man came not to be served but to serve, and to give his life a ransom for many.”
+“whoever wishes to be great among you must be your servant, and whoever wishes to be first among you must be your slave; just as the Son of Man came not to be served but to serve, and to give his life a ransom for many.”
 (Mark 10:35-45.
-See also Matthew 20:17-28)
+See also Matthew 20:26-28 and Luke 22:24-27)

-It is important to realize that Jesus was telling his followers to behave in a way that went completely against the culture of the day.
+It is important to realize that, in commanding his followers to be humble servants of one another, Jesus was telling them to behave in a way that went completely against the culture of the day.
 In Eastern Mediterranean cultures in the 1st Century, the seeking of honor was extremely important for all people, particularly men.
 Religious leaders of the time loved honor, and Jesus saw this and criticized them for it:

 “They love to have the place of honor at banquets and the best seats in the synagogues, and to be greeted with respect in the marketplaces, and to have people call them ‘Rabbi’.”
 (Matthew 23:6-7)